Luisru9/holbertonschool-printf/README.md

  Printf Group Projects  - formatted output conversion #include "main.h" int _printf(const char format , ...);

+Description 💬

-Description The _printf() function produce output according to a format as described below.
+The _printf() function produce output according to a format as described below.
 Also, write output to stdout, the standard output stream.
 The _printf() function write the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument facilities of stdarg(3) are converted for output.

 Format of the format string The format string is a character string, beginning and ending inits initial shift state, if any.
 The format string is composed of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification is introduced by the character % and ends with conversion specifier.

 Conversion specifiers A character that specifies the type of conversion to be applied.
 The conversion specifiers and their meaning are:

-Description 💬

 d, i: The int argument should be signed decimal notation, and the resulting number is written.
 c: The int argument is converted to a char, and the resulting character is written.